December 1, 2025

-When a directory service is delivered through the cloud, generally through cloud directory services, it lets organizations effectively manage individual identities and their lifecycle from one place.
+When a directory service is delivered in the cloud, typically via cloud directory services, it lets organizations effectively manage individual identities and their lifecycles from a single place.

 You have better control over user access privileges regardless of whether they are globally distributed.
 It makes it simple to implement identity management policies crucial to an organization’s data privacy and security.